liibre/rladiesantifa/README.md

-# Code to create rladies antifa hexsticker
+# Code to create Rladies ANTIFA hexsticker

 You will need to have installed and loaded the following libraries: